Separate but Together: Unsupervised Federated Learning for Speech Enhancement from Non-IID Data: Unsupervised federated learning for speech enhancement

 \subsection{Server-clients communication}

 The server owns a global copy of the model weights $\w^{(r)}_g$ which are distributed to the decentralized clients at each round $r$.
-More formally, we assume that the server shares the same separation network architecture with the clients $f(\cdot; \w^{(r)}_{g})$ which is parameterized through the global weights $\w^{(r)}_{g}$ at communication round $r$.
-For an input mixture with $T$ samples in the time-domain $\x \in \R^{T}$, each separation model outputs $M$ sources, namely, $\es = f(\x; \w) \in \R^{M \times T}$.
-At the update step, some of the clients are going to provide weight updates $\w_c^{(r)}, \enskip c \in \mathcal{A}^{(r)}$ by training independently on their private data.
-As a final step, the server is going to aggregate those weights in order produce the updated model $\w^{(r+1)}_g$.
+Formally, we assume that the server shares the same separation network architecture with the clients $f(\cdot; \w^{(r)}_{g})$ which is parameterized through the global weights $\w^{(r)}_{g}$ at the communication round $r$.
+For an input mixture with $T$ samples in the time-domain $\mathbf{x} \in \R^{T}$, each separation model outputs $M$ sources, namely, $\es = f(\mathbf{x}; \w) \in \R^{M \times T}$.
+At the update step, the $c$-th client from the set of available clients $\mathcal{A}^{(r)}$ provides the updated weights $\w_c^{(r)}$ after training independently on its private data $\mathcal{D}_c$.
+Finally, the server aggregates those weights in order produce the updated model $\w^{(r+1)}_g$.
 The new model is going to be distributed again across all clients and the process is repeated for $R$ communication rounds as described in Algorithm \ref{alg:fedavg}.